officialcjunior/officialcjunior.github.io/content/blog/2021-8-13-gsoc-final.md

 I have gained amazing insights and feel very grateful to have worked and learned from one of the smartest, kindest and knowledgeable people I’ve ever known.
 Huge respect!

-Also kudos to all the folks at `#Rizin-dev` and the other channels where my queries were cleared.
+Also kudos to all the folks at `#Rizin-dev`, `#gsoc-2021` and the other channels where my queries were cleared.

 I'm forever indebted to the community for this amazing experience.